greggman/HappyFunTimes/docs/unitydocs.md

 *   [Unitysimple](http://github.com/greggman/hft-unitysimple) A Unity3D example that just positions a sphere for each player written in C#.

+*   [Unity2dplatformer](http://github.com/greggman/hft-unity2dplatformer) A Unity3D example that shows a 2d platformer written in C#

+*   [Unity-multi-game--example](http://github.com/greggman/hft-unity-multi-game-example) A Unity3D example that shows a 2d platformer written in C# that can span multiple computers (Advanced!)

 ### Unity from Scratch

 *   TBD